OscarLuvsRice/f360-journey/day1.md

    -Adding dimensions with the dimension tool to control size.

-   -Using reference lines to assit sketches.
+   -Using reference lines to assist sketches.

 <br>
 <br>